Psychedelic-Assisted Therapy Speaker Series

 The Brown School and Professional Development are proud to announce the launch of a new, essential Psychedelic-Assisted Therapy Speaker Series.

-Collaborating with the Center for Holistic Interdisciplinary Research in Psychedelics (CHIRP) and the Kathryn M. Buder Center for American Indian Studies, this monthly, lunchtime series brings together leading experts to explore the latest science, legal landscapes, Indigenous perspectives, and clinical applications of psychedelics in a therapeutic context.
+Collaborating with the Center for Holistic Interdisciplinary Research in Psychedelics (CHIRP) and the Kathryn M. Buder Center for American Indian Studies, this on-demand lecture series brings together leading experts to explore the latest science, legal landscapes, Indigenous perspectives, and clinical applications of psychedelics in a therapeutic context.
 Attendees will gain critical insights into this rapidly evolving field, ensuring they are at the forefront of the mental health revolution.

 Psychedelics in Mental Health Treatment: Hope or Hype?